RE: An experiment to test the discreteness of time (ArXiv, 16 Jul 2020)

 I wish you three well, the best of all insights and the special gifts of this world (I am a classic older one, i.,e. wine-women-and-song).

 Thank you for your response to my rather oblique note (just below).
 By studying your experimental designs, you’ll teach us about discreteness!
 Sir Isaac Newton may learn a few things from you all as well.
 And, I am sure your work will help us with our own ideas and models about time’s discreteness.

 When we finally followed Planck Time out alongside Planck Length in 2015, it certainly seemed a bit more compelling.
 It just prodded us further, “What do we do with this cache of base-2 progressions?
-Is Euler pushing us (and the universe) into a fundamentally exponential order?”
+Is Euler pushing us (and the universe) to consider a fundamentally exponential order?”

 Having lived with these progressions for a few years (and knowing how entirely idiosyncratic they are), I pulled our project out of the high school curriculum.
 We could image our best and brightest trying to explain it in their sophomore physics and astronomy classes!
-Now we only look for work like yours that might be doing something to help us interpret our little multiplication-and-division-by-2 STEM project.
+Now we only look for work like yours, anything that might help us interpret our little multiplication-and-division-by-2 STEM project.

 Obviously, your work is important to us.
 In our simple model time not only appears to be discrete, but necessarily linked to space, an aspect of light, and within a most intimate family with mass and charge.

 So that little reference to your ArXiv research sparked my interest.
 You’ve got a groupie!
 I believe your work can help us understand our own work better!

 Our numbers are 100% predictive; they exhibit a simple and sweet logic. …but, are they really logical?
 In the face of all that is big bang cosmology, I (and a few others) think these numbers are especially logical.